 This course provides instruction in the use of airbrush equipment to produce murals.
-Instruction in mural layout background, foreground, and fine detail will be provided.
+Instruction in mural layout background, foreground and fine detail will be provided.

-AUTOMOTIVE SPECIAL EFFECTS AND REFINISHING 3 CR.
-(1L/3 LBV)
+AUTOMOTIVE SPECIAL EFFECTS AND REFINISHING

-This course provides instruction in the different types of design effects that an be achieved through special techniques.
+This course provides instruction in the different types of design effects that can be achieved through special techniques.